Applications due Aug. 9, 2021

 Submissions should reference the program name in the subject line of the email.

-Once received, all proposals will be forwarded to an internal review committee that will choose the final nominee.
-The chosen nominee will submit a letter of inquiry to the foundation by the Sept.
-9, 2020, deadline, and a full application is due on Oct.
-21, 2020.
+The selected Vanderbilt nominee will submit a letter of inquiry to the foundation by the Sept.
+8, 2021, deadline, and a full application is due to the sponsor by Oct.
+20, 2021.

 **Process for cost-sharing typically coordinated at the departmental level and approved by department chair and/or dean.
 Please consult LSO@vanderbilt.edu for further guidance.